-It’s always intriguing to visit the zoo to see animals up close including grizzly bears, which are the zoo’s most popular residents.
-Big Bear Alpine Zoo is one of only two zoos in California that offer a grizzly bear exhibit, the other is in Fresno.
-The San Diego Zoo, Southern California’s most popular zoo, does not even have grizzlies, but these goliath bears are definitely found in Big Bear.
-The grizzlies are actually a family of bears that were transported from Yellowstone National Park because of their precarious behavior in the National Park.
+Grizzly bears are the zoo’s most popular residents.
+Big Bear Alpine Zoo is one of only two zoos in California that offer a grizzly bear exhibit.
+Even the most popular zoo in Southern California, the San Diego Zoo, doesn’t home grizzly bears.
 Big Bear’s grizzlies are the only family of grizzlies in captivity.
-The names of the bears are Tutu (the mother) and her off spring Ayla and Harley.
-Big Bear got its name from actual grizzly bears that once roamed the mountain range in the pre 1900’s and is proud to home these bears.
+The names of the bears are Tutu (the mother) and her two children, Ayla and Harley.
+Big Bear got its name from grizzly bears that once roamed the mountain range in the pre 1900’s and is proud to home these bears.

-Other distinguished inhabitants at the zoo are the black bears.
+Other distinguished inhabitants of the zoo are the black bears.
 There are four different black bears that have all been rescued.
-They have all become permanent residents because they are unable to fend for themselves and cannot be released back into the wild.
+They have become permanent residents due to their inability to fend for themselves in the wild.
 The black bears are Zuni (the oldest of the bunch), Hucklebeary (a three-legged bear with lots of charm), Hollybeary (the only female black bear), and Pooh (the darkest fur and biggest appetite).
-Each bear has unique personality that makes viewing these bears a pleasing experience.
+Each bear has a unique personality that makes viewing these bears a pleasing experience.

 Some other residents of Big Bear Zoo that are a must see include a pack of wolves, mountain lions, grey and red foxes, bobcats, mule deer, porcupine, and raccoons.
-Some of the more unusual inhabitants include wood bison, fishers, ringtail cat, and coatimundi.
-Other features include a reptile room, bird sanctuary and bald eagles exhibit.
+Some of the more unusual inhabitants include wood bison, fishers, ringtail cats, and coatimundi.
+Other highlights include a reptile room, bird sanctuary and a bald eagle exhibit.

 A stroll around the zoo’s grounds makes for a perfect afternoon outing with family or friends.
-The fascinating animals are bound to keep everyone amazed from toddlers to grandparents.
-Both guided and self-guided tours are available and provide an excellent first-hand look into mountain wildlife and the delicate balance of nature.
+The fascinating animals are bound to keep all ages amazed.
+Both guided and self-guided tours are available, providing an excellent first-hand look into mountain wildlife and the delicate balance of nature.

-Every day at noon animal keepers gives a presentation about the animal of the day.
-The keepers share information about the animal’s history and interesting facts about the animal, such as where they come from, what they eat and how they live in the wild.
+Every day at noon, animal keepers give a presentation about the chosen animal of the day.
+The keepers share information about the animal’s history and provide interesting facts about the animal.
+This information often includes where they come from, what they eat, and how they live in the wild.
 This is a great opportunity to learn about the animals that reside at Big Bear Alpine Zoo.

 Another program that happens daily is feeding tours at 3 p.m.
-This tour is especially interesting because visitors get to see exactly what each animals’ diet consist of.
+This tour is interesting because visitors get to see exactly what each animals’ diet consists of.
 Animal keepers go from pen to pen and explain why certain animals eat certain food.